MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - driver'slicences
 - driver'lic do driver
 - driver'lics do driver
-- carteira de motorista
+- driver's license
-- licenças do driver
+- driver's licenses
-- licença do driver
+- driver's licence
 - licenças do driver
 - distribuição #
 - DL #